lav30/KannadaNumeralClassifier/index.md

 ### GUI : Gradio

 Model performance verification using a realtime, interactive interface to make live predictions.
-Draw the numeral and the model predicts the label with accuracy displayed.(confidence that that label is correct displayed in %)
+A numeral is drawn and the model predicts the label with accuracy displayed.(Confidence that that label is correct is displayed in %).
+Model complexity and dataset size have prevented deployment to a website.
+However, local deployment available.

+This project was an inspiration from the hugely popular MNIST dataset for handwritten digit classification.

+### Sources

+- 1. Prabhu, V. (2019, August 03).
+Kannada-MNIST: A new handwritten DIGITS dataset for the Kannada language.
+Retrieved April 19, 2021, from https://arxiv.org/abs/1908.01242v1